werowe/jina-doc-sample/sample.md

 # Common designs patterns
 jina is an AI-powered neural search framework.
 It lets you frame any pattern as a neural search problem.
-A **pattern** is To Do.)
+(Definition: a **pattern** is To Do.)

-There are patterns that are common to all searches.
+There are basic patterns that are common to all searches.
 Here are some of them.

-## CompoundIndexer (Vector + KV Indexers):
+## CompoundIndexer (Vector + KV Indexers)

 To develop neural search applications, you can use a `CompoundIndexer` in same `Pod` for both `index` and `query` flows.